 This day offers an optional day excursion to Lahemaa National Park, where we visit Palmse Manor, a memorial to the von Pahlen family, and Sagadi Manor.
 The tour ends with a visit to the charming 16th century Vihula Manor and the Vodka Museum.
 After lunch break, we head back to Tallinn to take the ferry to Helsinki and enjoy a refreshing tour through the Finnish archipelago before arriving in Helsinki.
 Upon arrival we are transferred to our hotel and check-in at Hotel Glo Art**** or similar.

 DAY 9 (Monday): HELSINKI

 Helsinki is truly located at the crossroads of Western and Eastern culture and this is reflected everywhere in the green and lively Finnish capital.
 The sightseeing tour takes us around the harbours and the Senate Square with the Lutheran Cathedral, up central Mannerheim Street and by the Parliament Building, the Finlandia Hall, and the Sibelius Monument and for a visit at the famous Church-in-the-Rock.
-The afternoon offers an optional excursion to Seurasaari Open-Air Museum, an oasis in the midst of the city with cottages, farmsteads and manors from all around Finland.
+The afternoon offers an optional excursion to the well known Suomenlinna fortress.

 DAY 10 (Tuesday): HELSINKI – Departure